 Bro.
 King used Matt.
 26:29 ("I will not drink henceforth of this fruit of the vine"); Mark 14:25 ("I will no more drink the fruit of the vine") to show that Jesus had just par-taken of the Communion-cup before using the language quoted.
 He showed from Webster that "henceforth" means "from this time forward" and pressed Bro.
 Whitten on it.
 He asked him how Jesus could drink it "no more" if He had not drunk it at all!
 All Bro.
 Whitten could do at this point was to try to array Luke 22:18 against the Scriptures quoted from Matthew and Mark.
-It says (King James Version): "I will not drink the fruit of the vine until." etc. King showed that this should be studied in the light of Matt.
-26:29 and Mark 14: 25, and not arraved against them.
+It says (King James Version): "I will not drink the fruit of the vine until," etc. King showed that this should be studied in the light of Matt.
+26:29 and Mark 14: 25, and not arrayed against them.
 (Brethren need more faith in God and His word).
 King then read ten translations of Luke 22:18 which read the same as does Matthew 26:29, in the King James Version.
 The Revised Version reads the passage: "I shall not drink from henceforth of the fruit of the vine."
 Whitten, like many other drowning men, tried to "catch to a straw," so to speak, and said Luke referred to the wine of the passover.
 King pressed him to show where there was wine used in the passover.
 But the Scripture was not produced!
 There is none.
 Exod.
-12-14 drink? or to be baptized with the baptism that I was mentioned by Whitten as proving it, but it am baptized with?
-And they said unto Him, We utterly fails him.
+12-14 was mentioned by Whitten as proving it, but it utterly fails him.